TundraMods/TundraExploration/README.md

 Any Code or configs are distributed under CC-NC-SA-4.0 License.
-All Textures/models are distributed under All Rights Reserved License.
+All Textures/models are distributed under CC BY_NC-ND.

 This mod includes version checking using Mini-AVC.
 If you opt-in, it will use the internet to check whether there is a new version available.
 Data is only read from the internet and no personal information is sent.
 For a more comprehensive version checking experience, please download the KSP-AVC Plugin.